publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 86–778, title I, § 103(v)][/us/pl/86/778/s103/v], Sept.
 13, 1960, [74 Stat.
 941][/us/stat/74/941], as amended by [Pub.
 L. 99–514, § 2][/us/pl/99/514/s2], Oct.
 22, 1986, [100 Stat.
 2095][/us/stat/100/2095], provided that:

 >     “(1) The amendments made by subsection (a) \[amending this section and provisions set out as notes under this section\] shall apply only with respect to reinterments after the date of the enactment of this Act \[Sept.
 13, 1960\].
 The amendments made by subsections (b), (e), and (f) \[amending sections 403 and 410 of this title\] shall apply only with respect to service performed after 1960; except that insofar as the carrying on of a trade or business (other than performance of service as an employee) is concerned, such amendments shall apply only in the case of taxable years beginning after 1960.
 The amendments made by subsections (d), (i), (o), and (p) \[amending [section 410 of this title][/us/usc/t42/s410] and [section 3121 of Title 26][/us/usc/t26/s3121], Internal Revenue Code, and amending [section 418 of this title][/us/usc/t42/s418] and [section 3121 of Title 26][/us/usc/t26/s3121]\] shall apply only with respect to service performed after 1960.
 The amendments made by subsections (h) and (l) \[amending [section 411 of this title][/us/usc/t42/s411] and [section 1402 of Title 26][/us/usc/t26/s1402]\] shall apply only in the case of taxable years beginning after 1960.
-The amendments made by subsections (c), (n), (q), and (r) \[enacting [section 3125 of Title 26][/us/usc/t26/s3125] and amending [section 410 of this title][/us/usc/t42/s410] and sections 3121, 6205, and 6413 of Title 26\] shall apply only with respect to (1) service in the employ of the Government of Guam or any political subdivision thereof, or any instrumentality of any one or more of the foregoing wholly owned thereby, which is performed after 1960 and after the calendar quarter in which the Secretary of the Treasury receives a certification by the Governor of Guam that legislation has been enacted by the Government of Guam expressing its desire to have the insurance system established by title II of the Social Security Act \[this subchapter\] extended to the officers and employees of such Government and such political subdivisions and instrumentalities, and (2) service in the employ of the Government of American Samoa or any political subdivision thereof or any instrumentality of any one or more of the foregoing wholly owned thereby, which is performed after 1960 and after the calendar quarter in which the Secretary of the Treasury receives a certification by the Governor of American Samoa that the Government of American Samoa desires to have the insurance system established by such title II extended to the officers and employees of such Government and such political subdivisions and instrumentalities.
+The amendments made by subsections (c), (n), (q), and (r) \[enacting [section 3125 of Title 26][/us/usc/t26/s3125] and amending [section 410 of this title][/us/usc/t42/s410] and sections 3121, 6205, and 6413 of Title 26\] shall apply only with respect to (1) service in the employ of the Government of Guam or any political subdivision thereof, or any instrumentality of any one or more of the foregoing wholly owned thereby, which is performed after 1960 and after the calendar quarter in which the Secretary of the Treasury receives a certification by the Governor of Guam that legislation has been enacted by the Government of Guam expressing its desire to have the insurance system established by title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] extended to the officers and employees of such Government and such political subdivisions and instrumentalities, and (2) service in the employ of the Government of American Samoa or any political subdivision thereof or any instrumentality of any one or more of the foregoing wholly owned thereby, which is performed after 1960 and after the calendar quarter in which the Secretary of the Treasury receives a certification by the Governor of American Samoa that the Government of American Samoa desires to have the insurance system established by such title II extended to the officers and employees of such Government and such political subdivisions and instrumentalities.
 The amendments made by subsections (g) and (k) \[amending [section 411 of this title][/us/usc/t42/s411] and [section 1402 of Title 26][/us/usc/t26/s1402]\] shall apply only in the case of taxable years beginning after 1960, except that, insofar as they involve the nonapplication of section 932 of the Internal Revenue Code of 1986 \[formerly I.R.C.
-1954\] \[[section 932 of Title 26][/us/usc/t26/s932]\] to the Virgin Islands for purposes of chapter 2 of such Code and section 211 of the Social Security Act \[[section 411 of this title][/us/usc/t42/s411]\], such amendments shall be effective in the case of all taxable years with respect to which such chapter 2 (and corresponding provisions of prior law) and such section 211 \[[section 411 of this title][/us/usc/t42/s411]\] are applicable.
+1954\] \[[26 U.S.C.
+932][/us/usc/t26/s932]\] to the Virgin Islands for purposes of chapter 2 of such Code and section 211 of the Social Security Act \[[42 U.S.C.
+411][/us/usc/t42/s411]\], such amendments shall be effective in the case of all taxable years with respect to which such chapter 2 (and corresponding provisions of prior law) and such section 211 \[[42 U.S.C.
+411][/us/usc/t42/s411]\] are applicable.
 The amendments made by subsections (j), (s), and (t) \[amending this section and sections 405, 409, 410, 411, 415, 417, and 418 of this title and sections 7213 and 7701 of Title 26 and repealing [section 419 of this title][/us/usc/t42/s419]\] shall take effect on the date of the enactment of this Act \[Sept.
 13, 1960\]; and there are authorized to be appropriated such sums as may be necessary for the performance by any officer or employee of functions delegated to him by the Secretary of the Treasury in accordance with the amendment made by such subsection (t) \[amending [section 7701 of Title 26][/us/usc/t26/s7701]\].

 >     “(2) The amendments made by subsections (c) and (n) \[amending [section 410 of this title][/us/usc/t42/s410] and [section 3121 of Title 26][/us/usc/t26/s3121]\] shall have application only as expressly provided therein, and determinations as to whether an officer or employee of the Government of Guam or the Government of American Samoa or any political subdivision thereof, or of any instrumentality of any one or more of the foregoing which is wholly owned thereby, is an employee of the United States or any agency or instrumentality thereof within the meaning of any provision of law not affected by such amendments, shall be made without any inferences drawn from such amendments.

->     “(3) The repeal (by subsection (j)(1)) of section 219 of the Social Security Act \[[section 419 of this title][/us/usc/t42/s419]\], and the elimination (by subsections (e), (f), (h), (j)(2), and (j)(3)) of other provisions of such Act \[from sections 410 and 411 of this title\] making reference to such section 219 \[[section 419 of this title][/us/usc/t42/s419]\], shall not be construed as changing or otherwise affecting the effective date specified in such section for the extension to the Commonwealth of Puerto Rico of the insurance system under title II of such Act \[this subchapter\], the manner or consequences of such extension, or the status of any individual with respect to whom the provisions so eliminated are applicable.”
+>     “(3) The repeal (by subsection (j)(1)) of section 219 of the Social Security Act \[[42 U.S.C.
+419][/us/usc/t42/s419]\], and the elimination (by subsections (e), (f), (h), (j)(2), and (j)(3)) of other provisions of such Act \[from sections 410 and 411 of this title\] making reference to such section 219, shall not be construed as changing or otherwise affecting the effective date specified in such section for the extension to the Commonwealth of Puerto Rico of the insurance system under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\], the manner or consequences of such extension, or the status of any individual with respect to whom the provisions so eliminated are applicable.”

 [Pub.
 L. 86–778, title II, § 201(c)][/us/pl/86/778/s201/c], Sept.
 13, 1960, [74 Stat.
 946][/us/stat/74/946], provided that:

-> “The amendments made by this section \[amending this section\] shall apply as though this Act had been enacted on August 28, 1958, and with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months after August 1958 based on applications for such benefits filed on or after August 28, 1958.”
+> “The amendments made by this section \[amending this section\] shall apply as though this Act had been enacted on August 28, 1958, and with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after August 1958 based on applications for such benefits filed on or after August 28, 1958.”

 [Pub.
 L. 86–778, title II, § 202(b)][/us/pl/86/778/s202/b], Sept.
 13, 1960, [74 Stat.
 946][/us/stat/74/946], provided that:

-> “The amendments made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months beginning with the month in which this Act is enacted \[September 1960\], but only if an application for such benefits is filed in or after such month.”
+> “The amendments made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months beginning with the month in which this Act is enacted \[September 1960\], but only if an application for such benefits is filed in or after such month.”

 [Pub.
 L. 86–778, title II, § 203(b)][/us/pl/86/778/s203/b], Sept.
 13, 1960, [74 Stat.
 947][/us/stat/74/947], provided that: